lab-design/lab-design.github.io/_papers/ICSE-15a/index.md

 key: ICSE-15a
 permalink: /papers/ICSE-15a/
 short_name: ICSE '15 (NIER)
-title: Capsule-Oriented Programming
+title: "Capsule-oriented Programming"
 bib: |
   @inproceedings{Rajan2015a,
     author = {Hridesh Rajan},
     title = {Capsule-oriented Programming},
-    booktitle = {ICSE'15: The 37th International Conference on Software Engineering: NIER Track}, location = {Florence, Italy},
+    booktitle = {37th {IEEE/ACM} International Conference on Software Engineering, {ICSE} 2015, Florence, Italy, May 16-24, 2015, Volume 2},
-    month = {May},
+    pages = {611--614},
     year = {2015},
-    entrysubtype = {conference},
+    publisher = {{IEEE} Computer Society},
+    editor = {Antonia Bertolino and Gerardo Canfora and Sebastian G. Elbaum}, doi = {10.1109/ICSE.2015.205},
     abstract = {
     "Explicit concurrency should be abolished from all higher-level programming languages (i.e. everything except -perhaps- plain machine code.).
 Dijkstra [1] (paraphrased)."
 A promising class of concurrency abstractions replaces explicit concurrency mechanisms with a single linguistic mechanism that combines state and control and uses asynchronous messages for communications, e.g. active objects or actors, but that doesn’t remove the hurdle of understanding non-local control transfer.
 What if the programming model enabled programmers to simply do what they do best, that is, to describe a system in terms of its modular structure and write sequential code to implement the operations of those modules and handles details of concurrency?
     In a recently sponsored NSF project we are developing such a model that we call capsule-oriented programming and its realization in the Panini project.
-      This model favors modularity over explicit concurrency, forbids use of explicit threads and locks, encourages concurrency correctness by construction, and exploits modular structure of programs to expose implicit concurrency.
+    This model favors modularity over explicit concurrency, forbids use of explicit threads and locks, encourages concurrency correctness by construction, and exploits modular structure of programs to expose implicit concurrency.},
-    }
   }
 kind: conference
 download_link: Rajan-Capsule-Oriented.pdf